Do you want to restrict some of your WordPress content to registered or paid users?

 The plugin also lets you restrict content based on user roles.
 When you are done, go ahead and update your page or post.

 That’s it.
 You’ve successfully locked content for registered users using the Restrict Content Pro plugin.

-For more details, you can see our complete guide on how to make money from blogging in WordPress.
+For more details, please see our guide on how to add content locking in WordPress.